Skip to main navigation Skip to content Skip to footer

 Housing Working Group for 2015 legislative session kicks off

-Uncategorized•by •Posted January 9, 2015
+Housing•by •Posted January 9, 2015

 Video: TxLIHIS’ Kevin Jewell explains what the Housing Working Group is all about.
 Each legislative session, Texas Low Income Housing…

-Tags: Fair housing, legislative session, legislature, Texas
+Tags: Fair housing, Texas, Texas Legislature

 Why are mortgage closing costs in Texas the second highest in the US?